 Notification to Current CR of Drop Due to Switch (without date)

+Notification to the Current CR is performed pursuant to Section 15.1.1.9, Notification to Current CR of Drop Due to Switch (with date).

+[PIP 184: This process is not currently in design and there is not currently a TX SET Transaction for this.
+When the TX SET transaction is developed, the system will have to be modified to use the transaction.
+Then the paragraph below can be inserted.
+If the Customer Protection Rulemaking does not support CR Objection, this entire section would be removed.]

 ERCOT will submit to the current CR a notification in accordance with SET 814_06 or its MIS equivalent within one (1) Business Day of the receipt of a valid Switch Request.
 This notification does not include switch date information.